Creative Commons License

 Using gpsPhoto

-Before you apply certain statements to your life image data one should use a subset of images to be certain that your commmand composition acts according to your intention.
+Before you apply certain statements to your productive image data one should use a subset of images to be certain that your commmand composition acts according to your intention.

 For the sample below, I have created a folder named 'try' and two subfolders named 'images' (that's where the images are) and 'gps' (that's where the corresponding GPX file is).